CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 ## &#128247; Quick Start

-To get a general grasp on the project, I recommend to watch the following videos:
+To get a general grasp on the project, I recommend watching the following videos:

 1. [MAD: How to use it?](XXX)
 2. [MAD: How does it work?](XXX)